aholanda/pandiso/README.md

 # Pandemic Isolation

 Study to estimate the number of individuals infected by a virus based on population isolation level.
-The test of the method was performed on [São Paulo State, Brazil COVID](https://www.saopaulo.sp.gov.br/coronavirus/) [data](https://github.com/seade-R/dados-covid-sp).
+The test of the method was performed using [São Paulo State, Brazil COVID](https://www.saopaulo.sp.gov.br/coronavirus/) [data](https://github.com/seade-R/dados-covid-sp).